Kohlrabbit/seijaku/README.md

 Payloads are YAML files that describe the various tasks Seijaku will have to perform (in order).
 Each task contains one or more steps.

 A step is a shell command to be executed.
-Seijaku currently supports the following shells: bash and sh.
+Seijaku currently supports the following shells: bash, sh and ssh.

 Each task can have "pre" and "post" tasks, for example to create and delete folders, or install and uninstall software needed to run a task.